Invest for a period of a few years with Wallet

 Got questions?

-- Opening an account with Finax is simple and fully online.
+- Opening an account at Finax is simple and fully online.
 Just click on "Let's start" in the top menu bar.
-From there, you will be taken to the registration page where you can choose your investment goal and answer a few questions about your investment preferences and risk profile.
+From there, you will be taken to the registration page where you can choose your investment goal and answer a few questions regarding your investment preferences and risk profile.
 Based on your answers, we'll select a suitable investment strategy for you.
-Next, you'll create your online access, verify your identity using biometrics, provide personal information, confirm your contact details, and sign the portfolio management agreement online.
-Once you've completed these steps, nothing will hold you back from effectively growing your wealth.
+Afterwards, you'll create your online access, verify your identity using biometrics, provide personal information, confirm your contact details, and sign the portfolio management agreement online.
+Once you've completed these steps, nothing will hold you back from growing your wealth efficiently.
 More information.

 - Finax was established by Juraj Hrbatý, a seasoned financier with 16 years of experience, and Radoslav Kasík, who brings 9 years of experience as a portfolio manager.
 The company's management team also includes Ján Jursa, Ján Tonka, Michal Vaculík, and Juraj Šnirc, each with extensive backgrounds in various departments of banks, securities traders, and asset management companies.
 More information about the Finax team.